-Insatiable City: Food and Race in New Orleans (University of Chicago Press, May 2024) is a history of food, drink, race, and consumer culture in the Crescent City.
+Insatiable City: Food and Race in New Orleans (University of Chicago Press, May 2024) is a cultural history of New Orleans and its people through the lens of food.

-A story of pain and pleasure, labor and leisure, Insatiable City goes far beyond the task of tracing New Orleans’s culinary history to focus on how food suffuses culture and our understandings and constructions of race and power.
+A story of pain and pleasure, labor and leisure, Insatiable City goes far beyond the task of tracing New Orleans’s culinary history to show how food suffuses culture and our understandings and constructions of race and power.

 Praise: